São Romão: History

-Location and distances
+Geography

 São Romão is located on the left bank of the São Francisco River at an elevation of 480 meters.
 It is north of the nearest population center, Pirapora.
 Montes Claros is to the southeast.
 Neighboring municipalities are: Riachinho, Santa Fé de Minas, Pintópolis, and Icaraí de Minas.
 São Romão is part of the statistical microregion of Pirapora.
 It is located 595 km from the capital of the state (Belo Horizonte).

-Economic activities
+Climate

+On 26 September 2023, a maximum temperature of 43.5 °C was registered in São Romão.

+Economy

 The most important economic activities are cattle raising (41,000 head in 2006) and agriculture.
 The GDP in 2005 was R$ 34,260,000.
 The most important agricultural crops are bananas, oranges, mangoes, rice, sugarcane, beans and corn.
 There were 233 automobiles.
 In the rural area there were 576 producers.
 The total area of agricultural land was 129,000 hectares in 2006, of which 5,800 ha. were planted in crops.
 As of 2006 there were 86 tractors.
 In the urban area there was one banking agency in 2006.